Syntagma Musicum: Volume Two: De Organographia

 The second volume is dedicated to the study of musical instruments, most especially the organ.
 Praetorius writes here in German, which he does in order to make his work accessible to craftsmen and instrument-makers.
 He opens with various methods for classifying instruments into families (part i), and then moves on to detailed descriptions of musical instruments of his own day (part ii), which vary in detail somewhat arbitrarily, dependent on Praetorius's personal interest and expertise.
 Parts iii and iv are dedicated to the organ, which Praetorius sees as the "instrument of instruments."
 Part iii is an attempt to write a history of the early organ, whilst part iv describes different styles of pipe within the contemporary organ, functioning in symmetry to the descriptions of individual instruments in part ii.
 Part v is a list of specifications of celebrated organs, including instruments such as the Compenius organ and David Beck's organ for Groningen chapel, both instruments built for Praetorius's employers.

 The final portion of De Organographia is the celebrated "Theater of Instruments," published separately the following year.
-This collection of woodcuts is justly celebrated for its detailed and accurate depictions of contemporary musical instruments of all sorts.
+This collection of woodcuts is celebrated for its detailed and accurate depictions of contemporary musical instruments of all sorts.